stlab/pcl-demo/README.md

 # Running the app

+From the top-level directory,

 ```
 dx serve --package <package-name>
 ```

-Or:
+Currently, `desktop` and `mobile` packages work.
+Page served by the `web` package is blank white; contains no SVG.

+The following will not work due to inability to find "image.svg" in the current directory.

 ```bash
 cd packages/<package-name>
 dx serve
 ```

-Currently, `desktop` and `mobile` packages work.
-Page served by the `web` package is blank white; contains no SVG.

 # Development